A life of courage, joy and independence.

 This page contains a list of books: my favorite books, a list of books I’ve read, another list of books I want to read, and a growing collection of my favorite quotes.

 MY FAVORITE BOOKS

 The following are titles worth reading as a foundation to good thought, and the pursuit of your own philosophy.
 These are the titles I would want to take with me should aliens come to haul me away forever, or the books I’d recommend to young adults looking to develop their world view and jump-start their personal philosophy.

 Few books are sometimes enough, as suggested by Seneca:

 “You must linger among a limited number of master thinkers, and digest their works, if you would derive ideas which shall win firm hold in your mind.”

 For my own reasons, I’ve taken care to list these titles in recommended order of reading.

 BOOKS I’VE READ

 This list is comprehensive and includes the books listed above.
-I’ve organized them by alphabetically and by author for easy reference, and have provided review ranking of 1 to 5 stars *.
-I only with the list were longer.
+I’ve organized them alphabetically, and by author, for easy reference, and have provided review ranking of between one to five stars *.

 BOOKS I PLAN TO READ